Towards Unsupervised Domain Adaptation via Domain-Transformer: Method Analysis

-\textbf{Feature Visualization}.
-To provide an intuitive understanding of the aligned features, we use t-distribution Stochastic Neighbour Embedding (t-SNE) \cite{maaten2008visualizing} to visualize the features obtained by different methods.
-We conduct this experiment on ImageCLEF-DA task \textbf{I}$\rightarrow$\textbf{C} and VisDA-2017 task \textbf{S}$\rightarrow$\textbf{R}.
+To intuitively evaluate the aligned features in lower-dimensional subspace, we use t-SNE~\citep{maaten2008visualizing} to visualize the features of Source-Only, DeepJDOT, ATM, and DoT on ImageCLEF task I$\rightarrow$C and VisDA-2017 task S$\rightarrow$R. The results are shown in Fig.~\ref{fig:tsne}.
 For VisDA-2017, we randomly selected 2000 samples across 12 categories from the source and target domains according to the original category ratio.
-The results are shown in Figure~\ref{fig:tsne}.
-Compared with DeepJDOT and ATM, our DoTNet achieves better intra-class compactness since samples with the same class are closer.
-In Figure~\ref{fig:visda-source-only}, the source features have an obvious discriminative structure while the target features collide into a mess due to the large synthetic-to-real domain gap in VisDA-2017.
-DeepJDOT achieves a pair-wise matching across domains by seeking an optimal transport plan $\bm{\gamma}$ in the joint space.
-However, in Figure~\ref{fig:visda-deepjdot}, some aligned classes are not separable with a large margin.
-Figure~\ref{fig:visda-atm} further indicates that the Maximum Density Divergence (MDD) loss guarantees ATM to learn discriminative features.
-In Figure~\ref{fig:visda-dot}, we can observe that DoTNet matches the complex structures of the source and target domains along with achieving the intra-class compactness on the target domain.
+Fig.~\ref{fig:tsne}(a)-(d) show that DeepJDOT, ATM, and DoT all improve the result of Source-Only by adaptation.
+Compared with DeepJDOT and ATM, DoT achieves better intra-class compactness since samples with the same class are closer.
+In Fig.~\ref{fig:tsne}(e), the source features have an obvious discriminative structure while the target features collide into a mess due to the large synthetic-to-real domain gap in VisDA-2017.
+As shown in Fig.~\ref{fig:tsne}(f), DeepJDOT achieves a pair-wise matching across domains by seeking an optimal transport plan $\bm{\gamma}$ in the joint space of features and labels.
+However, some aligned classes are not separable by a large margin.
+Fig.~\ref{fig:tsne}(g) further indicates that the MDD loss guarantees ATM to learn discriminative features.
+In Fig.~\ref{fig:tsne}(h), we observe that DoT can match the complex structures across domains along with achieving the intra-class compactness on the target domain.